 Food seals are critical to both equipment operation and hygiene during food processing.
 Contamination can be lethal, whether it’s your home blender or industrial-scale food handling equipment.
 Seals are, therefore, extremely important.

 Food processing machine bonding is both an economic and a structural issue.
 Given the moving parts, heavy wear and tear, and rigorous cleaning regimes, any adhesive employed for bonding or sealing parts must maintain the highest possible structural and durability performance.

-The new epoxies need to be stable – not only against cleaning chemicals and dishwashers but also constituents within food itself – for example certain foodstuffs and raw materials can be quite acidic.
+The new epoxies need to be stable – not only against cleaning chemicals and dishwashers but also constituents within the food itself – for example, certain foodstuffs and raw materials can be quite acidic.
 It is important adhesives remain stable and do not leach or discolour in the presence of this wide range of foodstuffs.

 That said, there are various issues in using this class of epoxies in food processing equipment:

-This is a hefty range of criteria for any product, meaning food processing adhesives need to be highly sophisticated.
 The science behind industrial bonding agents has to develop products against some of the most demanding range of requirements in any sort of industrial production.

-The new sealing and bonding adhesives are two-component epoxies that have been developed using FDA-approved raw materials, as referenced in the Code of Federal Regulations, 21CFR175.300 or 21CFR175.105.
+The new sealing and bonding adhesives are two-component epoxies that have been developed using FDA-approved raw materials.
+As referenced in the Code of Federal Regulations, 21CFR175.300 or 21CFR175.105.
 They’re designed to offer high strength adhesion to a wide variety of materials commonly found in the food processing equipment industry.
-They have been developed to withstand heavy wear-and-tear, impact and vibration and can be used in many applications for both domestic kitchen utensils and appliances, commercial catering equipment and of course large scale food and drink manufacturing equipment.
+They have been developed to withstand heavy wear-and-tear, impact, and vibration and can be used in many applications for both domestic kitchen utensils and appliances, commercial catering equipment, and of course, large scale food and drink manufacturing equipment.

 For further information about these products, please contact Permabond.